By Laureen Barbier

 Carrefour is undeniably better than Wal-Mart in certain aspects of retailing business.
 The former CEO Daniel Bernard (replaced in January 1st 2009 by Lars Olofsson) says: “They learn (Wal-Mart) from us in fresh food and merchandising”.

+The most significant success and competitive advantage that Carrefour has is their presence in markets where the US giant was late to come into like Asia.
+For example, the Group has 100 stores in China, twice more than Wal-Mart.
 "Carrefour is the world's most successful international retailer," says Jaime Vasquez, an industry analyst at Salomon Smith Barney in London, adding, "Wal-Mart has no track record outside North America."
 The French retailer has built its empire in over 29 countries.
 By contrast, Wal-Mart operates only in 10 countries.

 In Addition, the Carrefour group puts its customers as the center of their objective.
 They simplified its organization, to give more independence and freedom to stores managers in order to adapt their business to the needs area.
 They have increased its service offering in order to expand the customer choice, to respond to different customer lifestyles.